-All new students are considered "conditionally accepted" to NCC after they attend their first day of class.
 All NCC policies apply to conditionally accepted students and they enjoy all the rights and resources of an officially accepted student.
 The conditional acceptance period begins on the first day of the term and continues through the close of business on the 14th calendar day of the term.
 Students who have met all admissions requirements, secured documentable funding for their program, met preliminary attendance requirements, and been formally accepted by their Program Chair are eligible to matriculate at NCC.